TylerTemp/SaintsField/README.md

     Options are:

     *   `EGetComp.ForceResign`: when the target changed (e.g. you delete/create one), automatically resign the new correct component.
-    *   `EGetComp.NoResignButton`: do not display a resign button when the target mismatches.
+    *   `EGetComp.NoResignButton`: do not display a re-sign button when the target mismatches.

 *   `string paths...`